Stan Lee Papers

 "Keeping Up…With Youth."
 Pamela Swift, Parade, August 1, 1971

-College students were now participating in the comic book culture.
-Comic books were becoming so widely read and accepted that they were even held at the library at Princeton.
+College students were now engaging in comic book culture.
+Comics had become so widely read and accepted that they were even collected by the library at Princeton.

 Resource Identifier